nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 ### Vector Embedding and Cosine Distance

-Let's go over a quick explainer about the process of creating a vector embedding and how we can use it to compare the similarity between two body's of text.
+Let's go over a quick explainer about the process of creating a vector embedding and how we can use it to compare the similarity between two bodies of text.
 When we create an embedding of a body of text, we are creating a vector (array of numbers) that represents the semantic meaning behind the text.
 These vectors don't contain any meaning by themselves, but they give us the ability to compare the similarity between two bodies of text, by comparing their respective embedding vectors.

 <img src="/img/embedding_explainer.png" alt=" Embedding Process" width="900">

-In this example we've created embeddings with dimensionality of 3, just to provide us with an easy visual representation.
-In reality, the embedding will be much larger, the actual dimensionality of the embedding we use is 1563, which is a little harder to visualize than 3 dimensions.
+In this example, we've created embeddings with a dimensionality of 3, just to provide us with an easy visual representation.
+In reality, the embedding will be much larger, the actual dimensionality of the embedding we use is 1563, which is a little harder to visualise than 3 dimensions.

-In this diagram we have created ~300 embedding vectors for a sample of jobs, and added in 3 embedding of query's (the job's we are looking for).
+In this diagram we have created embedding vectors for a sample of ~300 jobs, and added in 3 queries as embeddings (the job's we are looking for).
 The query embeddings are the green diamonds, and the specific job posting we are looking at is highlighted in red.

 <div style="max-width: 900px; margin: 0 auto;">
     <iframe src="/tsne_plot.html" width="900" height = "650" style="display: block; margin: 0 auto 20px;"></iframe>
 </div>

-Here's we can see the 3 red line's between the **distance** between the queries and the highlighted job posting, and this is what will make the basis of comparison's moving forward.
+Here we can see the 3 red lines showing the **distance** between the queries and the highlighted job posting.
+This is what we will us as our semantic distance moving forward.
 To be more accurate, what is actually represented by the red line is the **Euclidean Distance** between the two points, but in this project we are using the **Cosine Distance** between the two vectors, but for explanation purposes they represent the same thing.

-While this visualization of embeddings in 3 dimensions is useful for this simple explanation of distance and embeddings, its does not provide much more than that.
-All further visualizations will be based on the 3 distances between a job postings and the queries, calculated using the Cosine Distance over 1563 dimensional embedding vectors.
+While this visualisation of embeddings in 3 dimensions is useful for this simple explanation of distance and embeddings, its does not provide much more than that.
+All further visualisations will be based on the 3 distances between a job postings and the queries, calculated using the Cosine Distance over 1563 dimensional embedding vectors.

+Lets look at some of the techniques that we can use to extract key information to create our embedding vectors.

 ### Techniques

-There are several techniques that can be used to extract the key information from a body of text, the most popular being the Named Entity Recognition (NER).
+There are several techniques that can be used to extract the key information from a body of text, the most popular being Named Entity Recognition (NER).
 NER involves training a model, (LLM or in this case a statistical model) to identify and classify named entities in a text.
 The NER model we have used and finetuned is from the [spaCy](https://spacy.io/api/entityrecognizer) library, which is a popular NLP library.

 #### NER

 To utilise NER in this context, we first have to identify the relevant entity categories we want to extract.
 Some example of these are: `[RESPONSIBILITIES, SKILLS, TOOLS, QUALIFICATIONS]`.
 We then train the model to identify these entities in the text, and classify them into the relevant categories.
 Building on our diagram from above, this is a representation of how this model works in relation to our goal of reducing the dimensionality of the data.